iechor/docs/content/engine/swarm/secrets.md

 6. Remove the service and the secret.

     ```console
-    > docker service rm my-iis
+    > iechor service rm my-iis
-    > docker secret rm homepage
+    > iechor secret rm homepage
-    > docker image remove secret-test
+    > iechor image remove secret-test
     ```

 ### Intermediate example: Use secrets with a Nginx service

 This example is divided into two parts.
-[The first part](#generate-the-site-certificate) is all about generating the site certificate and does not directly involve Docker secrets at all, but it sets up [the second part](#configure-the-nginx-container), where you store and use the site certificate and Nginx configuration as secrets.
+[The first part](#generate-the-site-certificate) is all about generating the site certificate and does not directly involve iEchor secrets at all, but it sets up [the second part](#configure-the-nginx-container), where you store and use the site certificate and Nginx configuration as secrets.